 Following the 1994 season and Oregon’s Pacific-10 Conference championship, Greatwood departed with former Ducks’ head coach Rich Brooks to coach the offensive line and tight ends with the St. Louis Rams.
-He rejoined the collegiate ranks in 1997 at Maryland before returning to the West Coast the following year and heading the offensive line at USC.
-During his stay with the Trojans, he aided in the development of two-time all-conference lineman and All-American Travis Claridge.
+He rejoined the collegiate ranks in 1997 at Maryland before returning to the West Coast the following year and heading the offensive line at USC for two seasons.

 In addition to his various coaching duties along the offensive line, Greatwood spent all but one year of his previous stint as a full-time Oregon assistant also tutoring the team’s tight ends.